Theology, Religion, and Philosophy of Religion

 Theology, Religion and Philosophy of Religion is largely an essay-based subject, so if you enjoy working with words, and would like the opportunity to learn the basics of a Scriptural language, is it definitely for you.
 Most of all you will want to do theology because you are fascinated by some of the deeper questions that have faced human beings over the centuries, and want to develop a more sophisticated understanding of the various ways people have approached them.
 You will also be interested in understanding and how religious practice and belief are best evaluated and how they impact on societies and individuals.

-There is no pre-interview assessment for Theology applicants, but all candidates invited for interview are required to take an admissions assessment whilst they are in Cambridge.
+All candidates invited for interview are required to take a college registered admissions assessment as part of the interview timetable.
 You do not need to register for this as it will be organised by the College.

-After you apply we will ask you to send a marked essay so that we can see how you think on paper.
+After you apply you ae required to send a two marked essay so that we can see how you think on paper.
 We will provide information on how to submit this after 15th October.

 Most candidates are invited for interview in King's, which take place in early December.
 Interviews are with the Director of Studies in Theology at King's and another academic in a related subject.
 In the half hour before the interview you will be asked to read some relevant material which we will discuss with you in the interview.